Battlefield Online

 Battlefield Online (배틀필드 온라인) was a free online first person shooter developed by Neowiz Games, Electronic Arts and DICE, and distributed by Neowiz Games.
+It is the tenth installment in the Battlefield series.
 It was a remake of Battlefield 2, however, its game engine was Battlefield 2142s modified Refractor Engine 2, with graphic-improvements over Battlefield 2.

 Development and release

 Battlefield Online was developed by Neowiz Games of South Korea with oversight from license-holder Electronic Arts.
 Having started its second beta test, the game supported multi-player player versus player matches with up to 100 players simultaneously.

-The open beta testing of the game was started on March 30, 2010.
+The open beta testing of the game was started on March 25, 2010.
 The game servers were shut down on May 21, 2013.